-(Pocket-lint) - Amazon has been opening more physical Amazon Go convenience stores in the US - the latest is a full-size grocery store called Amazon Go Grocery.
+(Pocket-lint) - Amazon has been opening physical Amazon Go convenience stores and Amazon Go Grocery stores across the US and it has now launched a UK store, branded Amazon Fresh.

-However, unlike other physical shops, it doesn't have any registers or checkouts.
-You simply walk in, pick out what you want and walk out.
-Amazon is calling this a "Just Walk Out" shopping experience.
+All have one thing in common - unlike most shops, there are no registers or cashiers.
+You walk in, pick out what you want, and walk out.
+Amazon calls it a 'just walk out' shopping experience.

 I've visited Amazon's original Seattle Amazon Go store to experience the "future of retail".
 The first thing to note is that the technology works extremely well - I had my receipt emailed to us in no time at all and the system wasn't fooled by us picking up things and putting them back through indecision.